Six of Swords -

 Years turned to lustrums, and the royal child grew into a comely stripling.
 A tall man, long legs in black slacks carried him.
 Wide torso stretched his light uniform jacket and his strong shoulders were decorated by shouldermarks, like silver epaulettes.
 The boy was now almost a man, a grown-up graceful prince, fair and willowy as a healthy lily.
 His beautiful soft silver hair was cut short in a shapely helmet and covered one of his eyes elegantly.
 The cobalt blue cloth and silvery buttons and epaulets of the uniform did nothing but heighten the colour of his eyes, the fairness of his hair and skin...

 He was a bright, beautiful boy, as beloved as a prince, delicate and fair as the prince he was, as beautiful as an angel or a faery.
 Now he was so tall, and was fourteen years old, handsome and clever.
 How tall and slender and thin he had grown!
 But he still had his beautiful eyes, and the angel-sweet faery mouth!
 How tall, thin, and lanky he was, but he still had those charming eyes and that angelic mouth, and had plenty of learning and accomplishments.
+Now he was almost a grownup: fourteen years old and as clever and learned as anyone and handsomer than everyone.

 (Education / other things than ballet/ice sk8ing)